Totem pole gift no longer destined for Boitanio Park - BC Local News

-A totem pole from Tl’etinqox originally destined for raising in Boitanio Park will no longer be going there because of failed discussions with the Williams Lake Indian Band, said Tl’etinqox Chief Joe Alphonse.
+A totem pole from Tl’etinqox (Anaham) First Nation originally destined for raising in Williams Lake’s Boitanio Park will no longer be going there because of failed discussions with the Williams Lake Indian Band, said Tl’etinqox Chief Joe Alphonse.

 “Gifting this totem pole was never meant to be about boundary issues, nor be a statement along territorial lines,” Alphonse said Monday.
 “We are disappointed that the Williams Lake Indian Band couldn’t support this gift.”